spersico/nerdTail/README.md

 $ npm link
 ```

-Then you can run `nerdTailClient` and `nerdTailListener` from anywhere in your system.
+Then you can run `logLensPub` and `logLensSub` from anywhere in your system.

 ## 🙋🏻 FAQ